atapour/ip-python-opencv/README.md

 #### - Visualising Colour Spaces (```colour-channels.py```):
 Running this script will visualise the different colour channels in the RGB, HSV and CIELAB colour spaces.
 The script will separate the channels and display all three channels of all three colour spaces in a grid.
+Pushing the key 'c' will toggle colour mapping onto some of the colour channels.

 #### - Colour Object Tracking (```colour-object-tracking.py```):
 Running this script will perform colour object tracking on images received from a camera (or a video).
 The user is asked draw a box on the image.
 This box, drawn using the mouse, selects a patch.
 This patch will be displayed as part of the output.
 Then object tracking will be performed, and a box will be drawn on the closest window to the input patch within the image.
 This essentially means the algorithm will track the selected box.
 This tracking is based on the [Mean Shift](https://docs.opencv.org/3.4/d7/d00/tutorial_meanshift.html) Algorithm.